pylint: disable=C0103, C0114

 [docs]

-Returns the value for the kerning pair.
+"""Get the value for the given kerning pair.

 -25

-the value, one should do the following::
+do the following::

 >>> value = font.kerning[("A", "V")]